luau-lang/luau/docs/_posts/2022-01-27-luau-recap-january-2022.md

 input number very quickly.

-While performance is not the main driving factor, this also happens to be significantly faster than our old implementation (up to 10x depending on the number and the platform). the bottleneck there.
+While performance is not the main driving factor, this also happens to be significantly faster than our old implementation (up to 10x depending on the number and the platform).

 ---